mongodb/docs/source/reference/commands.rst

 TODO document mongos commands DOCS-112

-.. dbcommand:: avalibleQueryOptions

-.. dbcommand:: closeAllDatabases

 .. dbcommand:: flushRouterConfig

 .. dbcommand:: isdbGrid

 .. dbcommand:: movePrimary

-.. dbcommand:: netstat

 .. dbcommand:: split

 Internal Use
 ------------

+.. dbcommand:: avalibleQueryOptions

+   :dbcommand:`avalibleQueryOptions` is an internal command that is only available on :program:`mongos` instances.

+.. dbcommand:: closeAllDatabases

+   :dbcommand:`closeAllDatabase` is an internal command that is only available on :program:`mongos` instances.

+.. dbcommand:: netstat

+   :dbcommand:`netstat` is an internal command that is only available on :program:`mongos` instances.

 .. dbcommand:: setShardVersion